rese02/my-senoner-sarteur/system-instructions.md

 #### 5.1.2 Main Dashboard (`/dashboard`)
 - **Core View:** This is the customer's landing page.
+- **Layout:**
+    - **Mobile:** A single-column layout.
+A blue `bg-primary` header contains the logo and user profile.
+Below it, a sticky category filter bar scrolls horizontally.
+The main content scrolls vertically.
+A floating cart button is fixed to the bottom right.
+    - **Desktop:** A two-column layout.
+A permanent blue sidebar is on the left.
+The main content area is on the right, next to a permanently visible, sticky cart sidebar.
 - **Components:**
-    - **Daily Stories:** A horizontal, scrollable list of stories (e.g., "Fish of the Day").
-Tapping a story opens a full-screen, Instagram-like viewer.
+    - **Daily Stories:** A horizontal, scrollable list of stories (`Stories` component).
+Tapping a story opens a full-screen, responsive `Dialog` viewer.
-    - **Recipe of the Week:** A prominent card showcasing a special recipe.
-A button opens a dialog with full details, ingredients, and instructions.
+    - **Recipe of the Week:** A prominent `RecipeCard` component showcasing a special recipe.
+A button opens a `Dialog` with full details.
-    - **Product Listing:** The main area, showing available products.
-This is filterable by category.
+    - **Product Listing:** The main area, showing available products grouped by category.
-    - **Category Filters:** A horizontal, scrollable list of buttons to filter products (e.g., "Alle", "Weine", "Pakete").
+    - **Category Filters:** A horizontal, scrollable list of `Button` components to filter products.
-    - **Product Cards:** Each product is displayed in a `ProductCard` (for single items) or `PackageCard` (for bundles), showing an image, name, price, and "Add to Cart" controls.
+    - **Product Cards:** Each product is displayed in a `ProductCard` (for single items) or `PackageCard` (for bundles).
-- **Mobile Experience:**
-    - **Sticky Header:** On mobile, the category filters stick to the top of the screen as the user scrolls down the product list.
-    - **Floating Cart Button:** A floating action button with the cart icon and item count is displayed in the bottom-right corner, providing constant access to the cart.
-Tapping it opens the cart in a bottom sheet.
-- **Desktop Experience:**
-    - The cart is displayed as a permanent, sticky sidebar on the right.
+- **Navigation:** The main navigation is handled by the `CustomerSidebar` (desktop) or `MobileNav` (mobile).

 #### 5.1.3 AI Sommelier (`/dashboard/sommelier`)
-- **Functionality:** Provides an immersive, full-screen camera experience.
-Users can scan a picture of their food.
+- **Functionality:** An immersive, full-screen camera experience for wine recommendations.
 - **Flow:**
-    1. The page opens directly into a full-screen camera view.
+    1. The page opens directly into the `SommelierCamera` component, which activates the user's camera (ideally the rear camera).
-    2. User takes a photo.
+    2. User takes a photo of their food.
-    3. The app shows a loading/analysis screen while the AI (Genkit flow) processes the image.
+    3. An overlay appears, showing a loading state.
+The `suggestWinePairing` Genkit flow is called with the image data.
-    4. The results are displayed: the name of the detected food and a list of recommended wine `ProductCard`s from the store's inventory.
+    4. The results are displayed: the name of the detected food and a list of recommended `ProductCard`s for the wines.
     5. The user can add these wines directly to their cart.
-- **Navigation:** Accessed via the "AI Sommelier" tab/link.
+- **Navigation:** Accessed via the "AI Scan" tab/link.
 A close button (`X`) returns the user to the main dashboard.

 #### 5.1.4 Concierge Service (`/dashboard/concierge`)
-- **Functionality:** A simple page allowing customers to submit a free-form grocery list via a large text area.
+- **Functionality:** A simple page allowing customers to submit a free-form grocery list.
 - **Flow:**
-    1. User types their shopping list (e.g., "- 1L Milk, - 200g Speck").
+    1. User types their shopping list into a large `Textarea`.
-    2. The user's delivery address is pre-filled but can be edited.
+    2. The user's delivery address is displayed in `Input` fields.
-    3. On submission, the list is sent as an order of type `grocery_list` to the admin/employee backend.
-The order status starts as 'new'.
+    3. On submission, the list is sent as an order of type `grocery_list`.
 - **Design:** Clean and simple, focusing on the text area.
-It's designed to feel like sending a quick note.
+It is fully responsive and uses a single-column layout on all devices.

 #### 5.1.5 Party Planer (`/dashboard/planner`)
-- **Functionality:** An AI-powered calculator to help users plan for events like Raclette or Fondue.
+- **Functionality:** An AI-powered calculator to help users plan for events.
+- **Layout:**
+    - At the top, a responsive grid (`grid-cols-1 md:grid-cols-2`) displays available events (`PlannerEvent`) as large, clickable image cards (`EventSelectionCard`).
+    - Below, a central `Card` contains the calculator for the selected event.
 - **Flow:**
-    1. The user is presented with visually appealing cards for different events (e.g., "Raclette Abend").
-    2. After selecting an event, a "calculator" card appears.
+    1. User selects an event card.
-    3. The user adjusts a slider to select the number of guests.
+    2. The calculator card below updates.
+The user adjusts a `Slider` to select the number of guests.
-    4. The page dynamically displays the recommended quantities for each required ingredient (e.g., "1000g Raclette Cheese", "400g Speck").
+    3. The page dynamically displays the recommended quantities for each ingredient in a clean list.
+This list must wrap correctly on mobile.
-    5. A single button allows the user to add all calculated ingredients as a single bundle to their cart.
+    4. A single button adds all calculated ingredients as a bundle to the cart.

 #### 5.1.6 My Loyalty Card (`/dashboard/loyalty`)
 - **Functionality:** The customer's digital loyalty hub.
+- **Layout:** A responsive grid (`grid-cols-1 md:grid-cols-3`) that stacks vertically on mobile.
 - **Components:**
     - **QR Code:** A large, scannable QR code containing the user's ID.
-This is what employees scan at the checkout.
-    - **Points & Status:** Displays the user's current loyalty points, their tier (Bronze, Silver, Gold), and a progress bar showing how close they are to the next tier.
+    - **Loyalty Progress:** A `Card` displaying the user's current loyalty points, their tier (Bronze, Silver, Gold), and a `Progress` bar.
-    - **Available Coupons:** A list of rewards/coupons the user has earned through their points.
+    - **Available Coupons:** A list of rewards/coupons the user has earned.

 ---

 ### 5.2 The Employee Journey

 The employee experience is optimized for speed and efficiency at the point of sale.
 It's a tool, not a browsing experience.
+The layout is simple, robust, and centered on all devices.

 #### 5.2.1 Main View (`/employee/scanner`)
-- **Core View:** This is the only page for the employee, featuring a two-tab interface.
+- **Core View:** The only page for the employee, featuring a two-tab interface (`Tabs` component).
 - **Tab 1: QR Scanner:**
     - **Functionality:** The primary tool.
-A large "Start Scan" button activates the device camera in a full-screen view.
+A "Start Scan" `Button` activates the `Webcam` in a full-screen view.
     - **Flow:**
         1. Employee taps "Start Scan".
-        2. Employee scans the customer's QR code from the customer's app.
+        2. Employee scans the customer's QR code.
-        3. Upon successful scan, the view changes to show the `ScanResultView`:
+        3. On success, the view changes to the `ScanResultView`, showing the customer's `Avatar`, name, and loyalty status.
-            - Customer's name, avatar, and loyalty tier are displayed for confirmation.
-            - Buttons appear to "Add Points" or "Redeem Coupon".
+        4. Buttons appear to "Add Points" or "Redeem Coupon".
-    - **Navigation:** After completing the action, the employee is returned to the main scanner view to serve the next customer.
+    - **Navigation:** After action, the employee is returned to the main scanner view.
 - **Tab 2: Einkaufszettel (Grocery Lists):**
     - **Functionality:** A list of all open orders with `type: 'grocery_list'` and `status: 'new'`.
     - **Flow:**
-        1. Employee sees a list of customers who have submitted a shopping list.
+        1. Employee sees a list of customer orders.
-        2. Tapping a list starts the "Picking Mode".
+        2. Tapping an order starts "Picking Mode" (`PickerModeView`), a full-screen checklist.
-        3. The view changes to a checklist of all items from the customer's raw text list.
-        4. The employee walks through the store, tapping each item on the list to mark it as found.
+        3. The employee checks off items.
-        5. Once all items are collected, the employee enters the final total price into an input field and clicks "Finish".
+        4. After collecting items, the employee enters the final total price into an `Input` field.
+The "Finish" button is disabled until a valid price is entered (`!finalPrice || finalPrice <= 0`).
-        6. This updates the order status to `ready_for_delivery` and saves the final price.
-The employee is then returned to the main view.
+        5. This updates the order status to `ready_for_delivery`.

 ---

 ### 5.3 The Admin Journey

-The admin has a comprehensive, data-rich dashboard to manage the entire application.
-The layout is responsive, using tables on desktop and cards on mobile.
+The admin has a comprehensive dashboard.
+The layout is responsive, using tables on desktop and `Card`-based lists on mobile.

 #### 5.3.1 Main Layout (`/admin/layout.tsx`)
-- **Structure:** A two-column layout on desktop with a permanent sidebar on the left and content on the right.
-On mobile, the sidebar collapses into a bottom navigation bar.
+- **Structure:** A two-column layout on desktop with a permanent `AdminSidebar` on the left.
+On mobile, the sidebar collapses into a fixed `AdminMobileNav` at the bottom.
+The main content area has `pb-24` to avoid overlap.

 #### 5.3.2 Admin Dashboard (`/admin/dashboard`)
-- **Functionality:** A high-level overview of the store's current status.
+- **Functionality:** A high-level overview.
 - **Components:**
-    - **Stat Cards:** Key metrics like "New Orders Today," "Pickups Today," and "Overdue Pickups."
+    - **Stat Cards:** Key metrics.
-    - **Recent Orders List:** A list of the most recent, active orders.
-Each order is a clickable `OrderCard` that opens a detail modal.
+    - **Recent Orders List:** A list of recent `OrderCard`s.
+Clicking an order opens a detail `Dialog`.
-- **Navigation:** Provides links to the full list pages (e.g., "View All Orders").

 #### 5.3.3 Orders (`/admin/orders`)
-- **Functionality:** A detailed list of all orders, both pre-orders and grocery lists.
+- **Functionality:** A list of all orders.
 - **Features:**
-    - **Search & Filter:** Admins can search by customer name/ID and filter by order status.
+    - **Search & Filter:** `Input` for search, `Select` for status filtering.
-    - **Status Change:** The status of each order can be changed directly from the list via a dropdown.
-    - **Desktop View:** A detailed table with columns for ID, Customer, Type, Total, Status, etc.
+    - **Desktop View:** A detailed `Table`.
-    - **Mobile View:** The table is replaced by a list of `OrderCard` components, each providing a summary.
+    - **Mobile View:** A list of `OrderCard` components.
-    - **Detail Modal:** Clicking on any order (in table or card view) opens a dialog with full customer and order details, and an option to permanently delete the order.
+    - **Detail Modal:** Clicking an order opens a `Dialog` with full details and a "Delete" option.

 #### 5.3.4 Products (`/admin/products`)
-- **Functionality:** Full CRUD (Create, Read, Update, Delete) for all products and categories.
+- **Functionality:** Full CRUD for products and categories.
-- **Layout:** Products are grouped by category.
+- **Layout:** Products are grouped by category within `Card`s.
 - **Features:**
-    - **Category Management:** Admins can create and delete categories.
-    - **Product Management:** Admins can add, edit, or delete products within each category.
-This is done via a modal form.
+    - **Management via Modals:** All create/edit actions happen in a `Dialog`.
-    - **Product Form:** The form allows editing all product details, including name, price, unit, image (via `ImageUploader`), and type (product vs. package).
-If 'package' is selected, a special UI appears to define the contents of the bundle.
+    - **Product Form:** The modal form includes fields for name, price, unit, an `ImageUploader` component, and a `Select` for type ('product' vs. 'package').
+If 'package', a UI to define contents appears.
-    - **Toggle Availability:** A switch on each product card allows admins to quickly make a product available or unavailable to customers.
+    - **Availability Toggle:** A `Switch` on each product card.

 #### 5.3.5 Customers (`/admin/customers`)
-- **Functionality:** View customer data and send targeted newsletters.
+- **Functionality:** View customers and send newsletters.
 - **Features:**
-    - **Customer List:** A responsive list (table on desktop, cards on mobile) of all customers.
+    - **Customer List:** A responsive list (table/cards).
-    - **Purchase History Filter:** A powerful feature allowing admins to filter the customer list based on what categories of products they have purchased in the past.
-    - **Newsletter Editor:**
-        1. Admin filters and selects a group of customers.
-        2. Admin writes a newsletter message in a text area.
-        3. An "Improve with AI" button uses a Genkit flow (`improveNewsletterText`) to refine the copy.
-        4. A "Send" button (currently mock) would send the newsletter to the selected customers.
+    - **Purchase History Filter:** A `Popover` with a `Command` component allows filtering customers by purchased product categories.
+    - **Newsletter Editor:** A `Textarea` for the message, with an "Improve with AI" button that calls the `improveTextWithAI` Genkit flow.

 #### 5.3.6 Marketing (`/admin/marketing`)
 - **Functionality:** A hub for managing customer-facing content.
+- **Layout:** A responsive grid (`grid-cols-1 xl:grid-cols-2`).
 - **Components:**
-    - **Recipe of the Week Editor:** A form to update the title, description, ingredients, and image for the recipe shown on the customer dashboard.
+    - **Recipe of the Week Editor:** A form to update the recipe.
-    - **Daily Stories Manager:** A UI to create, edit, and delete the daily stories.
+    - **Daily Stories Manager:** A UI to create/edit/delete stories via a `Dialog`.
-    - **Party Planner Events Manager:** A UI to create, edit, and delete the events (like Raclette, Fondue) used in the customer's Party Planner, including defining the ingredient rules.
+    - **Party Planner Events Manager:** A UI to create/edit/delete planner events, including defining ingredient rules in a `Dialog`.

 #### 5.3.7 AI Sommelier (`/admin/sommelier`)
-- **Functionality:** Manage the wine database that the AI Sommelier uses for recommendations.
+- **Functionality:** Manage the wine database for the AI Sommelier.
 - **Flow:**
-    1. Admin pastes a simple list of wine names (one per line) into a large text area.
+    1. Admin pastes a list of wine names into a `Textarea`.
-    2. On import, a Genkit flow (`enrichWineList`) is called.
-This flow takes the names and uses AI to automatically generate descriptive tags (e.g., "rotwein", "trocken", "passt zu fisch").
+    2. On import, the `enrichWineList` Genkit flow is called to generate tags.
-    3. The enriched data is saved to the (mock) database.
+    3. The enriched data is saved.
-    - **Danger Zone:** A button allows the admin to completely wipe the wine database to start fresh.
+    - **Danger Zone:** A section with a `Button` inside an `AlertDialog` to confirm deletion of all wines.

 #### 5.3.8 Settings (`/admin/settings`)
-- **Functionality:** Contains maintenance and administrative tools.
+- **Functionality:** Maintenance tools.
 - **Features:**
-    - **Database Cleanup:** A tool to delete old, completed orders (e.g., older than 6 months) to keep the database clean and performant.
-This is handled by the `deleteOldOrders` server action.
+    - **Database Cleanup:** A tool to delete old orders via the `deleteOldOrders` server action, with a `Select` dropdown to choose the time frame and an `AlertDialog` for confirmation.